Chaitalykundu/Web-Development/README.md

 - learn the basics of CSS
 - Style pages from previous steps
-- build a page with grid and flexbox
+- build a page with grid and flex box